Krishna-0286/Bank_Loan-_Approval_Analysis/README.md

- Thanks!
-Based on the format you provided from the Diwali Sales project, I’ve rewritten your README content into the same **clean, structured, and beginner-friendly format** for your **Loan Approval Analysis Project**.

-Here's the updated and complete version:

----

 # 🏦 Loan Approval Analysis Project

 Welcome to the **Loan Approval Data Analysis** project!
 This repository provides a complete breakdown of how I collected, cleaned, explored, and visualized data related to loan applications to uncover business insights and build an interactive Power BI dashboard.